Last date modified: 2026-Jul-13

 2. Use the Notes on Decision box to add any comments for future reference.

-If the requester asked for expedited processing, review their justification, then either grant, moot, or deny the waiver.
+If the requester asked for expedited processing, review their justification, then either grant, moot, or deny the expedited processing request.

 Request expedited processing and provide a justification.